How To Argue And Win Every Time Without Offending Others

 Mostly, conflicts boil deep down inside us and only require a trigger point to emerge outside.
 Just like a fire match only needs a single spark to burst into flames.

 If you found yourself in an argument with your partner, family member, coworker, or friend, it doesn’t have to end in a full-blown conflict and days of silence.

-There are ways to transform arguments into healthy discussions and prove your point of view without offending anyone.
+There are a few ways to transform arguments into healthy discussions and prove your point of view without offending anyone.

-Here’s how you can discuss and win arguments in a way that helps you prove your point and keep your relationships unhurt.
+Here’s how to argue and win every time – in a way that helps you to both prove your point and keep your relationships unhurt.

 1) Make Sure Your Point Is Correct